 Add in all remaining sauce ingredients and whisk together until smooth.

 You can have this recipe so many different ways.
-Hot cold, with veggies, with chicken, tofu, no veggies, in a salad and more.
+With veggies, with chicken, tofu, no veggies, in a salad and more.

 You can turn it into a stir fry by adding some tofu and sauteed veggies like cabbage, carrots and bell peppers.
 OR, just eat the damn noodles as is for a lazy (but deliciously satisfying) meal.
 I fully support you.

 The peanut sauce can get too salty very easily if you’re not careful!
 I recommend using unsalted peanut butter and low sodium soy sauce so the salt isn’t overpowering.